dagadd0/QML-CQDDmodel/README.md

   - Rotated ring configurations

 ## Web deployment
-A trained version of the model with three examples is presented in an interactive web at the repository dagadd0/QML-CQDDapp
+A trained version of the model with three examples is presented in an interactive web at the repository [dagadd0/QML-CQDDapp](https://github.com/dagadd0/QML-CQDDapp) or [deployed web version](https://cqddapp.streamlit.app/).

 ## Project Structure